Childhood and Education Journey of James Franco in Timeline

 How education and upbringing influenced the life of James Franco.
 A timeline of key moments.

 James Franco is an American actor and filmmaker known for his diverse roles in both mainstream and independent films.
-He gained prominence in Sam Raimi's Spider-Man trilogy and has since starred in a wide range of movies, including Milk, Eat Pray Love, and Rise of the Planet of the Apes.
-He frequently collaborates with Seth Rogen, notably in Pineapple Express and The Disaster Artist, the latter earning him a Golden Globe.
-Franco received an Academy Award nomination for his performance in 127 Hours, solidifying his reputation as a versatile and accomplished actor.
+He gained prominence in Sam Raimi's Spider-Man trilogy and has starred in films like Milk, Eat Pray Love, Rise of the Planet of the Apes, Spring Breakers, and Oz the Great and Powerful.
+He frequently collaborates with Seth Rogen, appearing in movies like Pineapple Express, This Is the End, and The Disaster Artist, winning a Golden Globe for the latter.
+Franco received an Academy Award nomination for Best Actor for his performance in 127 Hours.

-Sometime after 1940, James Franco's maternal grandfather, Daniel, changed his surname from "Verovitz" to "Verne".
+Sometime after 1940, James Franco's maternal grandfather, Daniel Verovitz, changed his surname to Verne.

 On April 19, 1978, James Edward Franco was born.
-He is an American actor and filmmaker.
+He would go on to become an American actor and filmmaker.

 Others born on this day/year